Types of Property Inspections

 - Environmental Site Assessment: This is not always required.
 It is more common in commercial properties or even in larger multi-families.
 It is done to determine if there are any environmental hazards at the property such as asbestos, lead, mold, radon or mercury.
 The Phase I inspection is usually conducted first.
 If any hazards are thought to exist, a more detailed Phase II inspection will be conducted.

-Insurance company may conduct their own set of inspections on your property.
-They will usually send out one of their own representatives to do an exterior walk through of the property.
+The insurance company may conduct their own set of inspections on your property.
+They will usually send out one of their own representatives to do an exterior walk-through of the property.
 They could also contract a third party inspector to do the inspection instead.
 Depending on the property and the insurance carrier, they might also require an internal inspection of the property.

 The purpose of the inspection is to determine the liability risk and to make sure the home is insurable for the type of insurance you are buying.
 For example, the insurer wants to make sure you are not trying to buy homeowners insurance if the property is actually a nail salon.
 They also want to examine potential liability issues, such as cracked sidewalks or ceilings that are falling down.
 They want to make sure they are not on the hook for future false insurance claims for problems that were there before you got the policy and that there are no glaring safety issues that could lead to future insurance claims.